 PDT is a method in which photosensitizers, under the influence of light, generate reactive oxygen species that destroy cancer cells.
 However, ordinary light does not penetrate deep into tissues, which limits the use of PDT to only superficial tumors.
 The new nanoparticles solve this problem by converting X-ray radiation into visible light directly inside the body.

 Different photosensitizers are activated by different light, which reveals a significant disadvantage of this method – the difficulty in selecting a suitable X-ray phosphor.
-In this case, the material we are studying has additional radiation of a different wavelength, which significantly increases its working range.
+In this case, the material we are studying has additional radiation of a different wavelength, which significantly increases its operating range.
 We can say that this is a combined approach and the ability, depending on the synthesis conditions, to adjust the phosphor to a wide range of photosensitizers that are available for use or purchase at the moment.

 CaF₂:Eu nanoparticles can glow blue or orange depending on the oxidation state of europium (Eu²⁺ or Eu³⁺).
 This allows you to select the wavelength for specific photosensitizers, making the therapy more personalized.